6. The Changing Character of Money 16 November 2006

 Clearly there is more to heads and tails than the Cold War idea that states and markets are opposed principles, each with their separate myth of money’s origins.
 Seen from the perspective of barter, the two sides of the coin are symbiotic and equally restrictive of the possibilities for exchange.
 In the 20th century the dialectical unity of states and markets has been embraced by Germany and Japan with some success, as well as being endorsed by Maynard Keynes.
 It matters whether markets based on money issued by states are seen as the end-point of economic evolution or just as a transient phase of world history.
 And it matters whether barter is thought to be a quaint, outdated and inefficient form of exchange or a growth point in a new era of greater economic freedom.

-Throughout Argonauts of the Western Pacific, Malinowski emphasises the contrast between ceremonial gift-exchange and ordinary barter in Trobriand economy. [lxiii] The two differ in the degree of formality, the timing of the return (delayed or immediate) and avoidance or acceptance of conflict in the exchange mechanism.
+Throughout Argonauts of the Western Pacific, Malinowski emphasises the contrast between ceremonial gift-exchange and ordinary barter in Trobriand economy.
+The two differ in the degree of formality, the timing of the return (delayed or immediate) and avoidance or acceptance of conflict in the exchange mechanism.
 Ceremony reflects high social distance and weak political order, whereas haggling depends on low social distance and strong political order.
 The question is whether people belonging to different groups feel free to risk the conflict inherent in barter without invoking all the danger, magic, prestige and hierarchy that go with ceremonial exchange.
 Thus one form is a temporary social framework erected in the relative absence of society; the other is an atomised interaction predicated on the strong presence of society.
 Both are different means of securing the same ends, the circulation of commodities between communities.
 Variable conditions over time, a breakdown of the peace or fluctuations of supply will affect the choice of trading method.

 So, in the Trobriand Islands economy, there are both political authority of a sort (big men) and markets of a sort (barter).
 The exchange of valuables erects a temporary framework for trade which, under conditions of peace, gives way to individuated transactions with greater affinity to competitive markets.
 This example furnishes an interesting point of comparison with 20th century political economy, as Malinowski intended, but in a way that lends support to Mauss’s insistence that individuals and society (read, markets and states, if you like) are each indispensable to exchange.